Trevoke/dwarlixir/README.md

 ## Getting started

+Make sure you have Elixir ~> 1.5.1 available.

 Clone the project. run `iex -S mix`.
 When the app starts, in another terminal, run `telnet localhost 4040`. you can type `look` and `quit`.
 AMAZING, IS IT NOT?

 ## Background